+You will find that when you sit on the seat, the mesh will loosen a bit.
 This is normal.
 Adjust the position and re-tighten as needed.
-The seat mesh will stretch a bit at first, requiring re-tightening, but will soon break in and stop moving.
-The comfort of the Catrike seat comes from the mesh cradling and supporting your body, so it's okay if the buckles slip a bit as they find their preferred tension.
-Trying to keep them drum-tight is not only futile, it's not as comfortable as letting them support your body fully.
+The seat mesh will stretch a bit at first, requiring re-tightening the straps, but will soon break in and stop moving.
+The comfort of the Catrike seat comes from the mesh cradling and supporting your body, so it's ok if the buckles slip a bit as they find their preferred tension.
+Trying to keep then drum-tight is not only futile, it's not as comfortable as letting them support your body fully.
+There are elastic strap keepers on the male straps.
+When the seat is fully adjusted tuck the excess straps under the elastic keepers.
+This keeps the straps nice and tidy and away from the chain and idler pulley.